Muhammad-MO/Muhammad-portfolio/README.md

 # Inital Design with Wireframe

-The overall website's was planned with one page with several sections hilighting important aspects about me
+The overall website's was planned with one page with several sections hilighting important aspects about me.

 ![picture](assets/images/wireframe.png)

 # Fetures & Layout

-The final product of the different webpages came out as intended displaying one page with different sections
+The final product of the different webpages came out as intended displaying one page with different sections.
+I utilised the <section> tags to achieve a single page with different sections.

 ![picture](assets/images/screenshot.png)